visioninhope/foundationallm/docs/deployment/deployment-quick-start.md

     az login            # Log into Azure CLI azd auth login      # Log into Azure Developer CLI

+    ./scripts/bootstrap.ps1     # Bootstrap environment dependencies (AzCopy)
+                                # This will prompt you for an AzCopy login to Azure

     # Set your target Subscription and Location
     azd env new --location <Supported Azure Region> --subscription <Azure Subscription ID>
     ```